cloudmesh-community/sp19-222-97/project-report/report.md

 :wave: spaces between a new paragraph imply a new section/subsection combine paragraphs ore make sub sections with ###

-:wave: in addition to Figure 4, is there a different way that you can display that information?
-Its pretty much unreadable,

 | Zach Levy
 | zwlevy@iu.edu
 | Indiana University